This Candidate is [MASK]. Prompt-based Sentiment Extraction and Reference Letters: Sentiment Analysis and Prompt-based Learning

 In addition to this limitation, bag-of-words methods also suffer from the fact that the resulting sentiment score does not have an easy interpretation or unit of measurement.
 Moreover, while researchers customarily compare scores resulting from alternative lexicons, it is not in general possible to evaluate the relative accuracy of the different sentiment scores.

 A final limitation of the lexical approach is that, if the method is to be used to generate a measure other than a sentiment score, a completely new dictionary must be produced.
 For example, \citet{Schmader_et_al_2007} created a set of dictionaries to summarize different semantic aspects of reference letters written for chemists and biochemists.
-Specifically, they developed sets of terms associated with the following language categories: grindstone traits, ability traits, research terms, teaching and citizenship terms, and standout adjectives. \citet{Eberhardt_et_al_2023} applied a similar strategy to letters of recommendation written on behalf of job market candidates applying to a top UK economics department.\footnote{A non-trivial additional layer of complexity involves how to normalize the term counts in non-sentiment oriented dictionary tasks. \citet{Schmader_et_al_2007} consider the fraction of words in a letter that belong to each of their dictionaries. \citet{Eberhardt_et_al_2023} use the term-frequency-inverse-document-frequency (tf-idf) when computing the scores associated with each language category.}
+Specifically, they developed sets of terms associated with the following language categories: grindstone traits, ability traits, research terms, teaching and citizenship terms, and standout adjectives. \citet{Eberhardt_et_al_2023} applied a similar strategy to letters of recommendation written on behalf of job market candidates applying to a top UK economics department.